Jonathan India Player Props: Reds vs. Brewers

 Jonathan India At The Plate

-- He has gone deep in five games this year (8.8%), leaving the park in 2.4% of his chances at the plate.

-- India has had an RBI in 17 games this year (29.8%), including five multi-RBI outings (8.8%).
-He has also driven in three or more of his team's runs in two contests.
+- India has picked up an RBI in 31.0% of his games this season, with more than one RBI in 10.3% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.